 How to Tell If It Is Time to Move on to a New Job

-It can be frustrating and difficult if you realize that you do not enjoy the type of work that you are doing.
-It can also be frustrating to realize that you do not have the opportunity to advance in your current position.
 Staying at a job with no opportunity is one of the common career mistakes that people make.
-These questions can help you determine how long you should stay at your current position.
+These questions can help you determine how long you should stay in your current position.

 Have I Been There Long Enough?